If you’ve researched custom suits at all, you’ve likely heard of Hockerty. How much you know about them may be a different story.

 Fitzgerald is a new fabric offering from Hockerty.
 It’s herringbone grey made from pure merino wool, which means it’s super soft.

 Fitzgerald is a year-round suit with mid-range weight and warmth.
 It rates very high on the excellence scale.
-Fitzgerald is a premium fabric, so it will cost slightly higher than the basic fabrics.
+Fitzgerald is a premium fabric, so it will cost slightly more than the basic fabrics.

 Hi, I’m Alex, and I’ve studied and specialized in styling in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.